aiven/aiven-docs/docs/products/opensearch/concepts/users-access-controls.md

     grants `read` permission)

 :::note
-These rules apply only to index access and not to OpenSearch Dashboards or other OpenSearch APIs.
+These rules apply only to index access and do not affect OpenSearch Dashboards or other OpenSearch APIs.
 :::

 ## Access control for aliases

-Aliases are virtual indices that can reference one or more physical indices, simplifying data management and search.
-Access control and aliases are key concepts in OpenSearch.
-Aliases are virtual indices that can reference one or more physical indices, simplifying the management and search of data.
-You can define access control rules for aliases to ensure proper security and control over data access.
+Aliases are virtual indices that reference one or more physical indices, simplifying data management and search.
+In OpenSearch, you can define access control rules for aliases to ensure proper security and control over data access.

-When working with aliases in OpenSearch, remember how access control rules apply:
+When managing aliases in OpenSearch, note that:

--   Aliases are not automatically expanded in access control.
-Therefore, the ACL must explicitly include a rule that matches the alias pattern.
+- Aliases are not automatically expanded in access control, so the ACL must explicitly include a rule that matches the alias pattern.
 - Only access control rules that match the alias pattern will be applied.
-    Rules that match the physical indices the alias expands to will not be used.
+Rules matching the physical indices that the alias references will not be used.

 ## Access to top-level APIs

-The access control for top-level APIs depends on whether the security plugin is enabled.
+Top-level API access control depends on whether the security plugin is enabled.
 If the security plugin is [enabled](/docs/products/opensearch/howto/enable-opensearch-security), ACLs are not used to control top-level APIs.
 Instead, the security plugin handles access control.